CloudLabsAI-Azure/Solution-Accelerators/Azure Synapse Content Recommendations Solution Accelerator/Deployment/labguide.md

 # Visualize the personalized recommendations using a Power BI dashboard:

-1. Once the logon script is successfully completed Navigate to Virtual Machine.
+1. Once the logon script is successfully completed on Virtual Machine.
 2. Open the [ContentRecommendations.pbit] file which is on **Desktop**.
 3. If it is ask for signin login the azure credentials.
 4. Cancel the Refresh pop-up since the data source needs to be updated